 After a sumptuous breakfast, we raised New Life’s anchor and motor-sailed back to Skopelos.
 We stopped at the Stafylos cove.
 This is particularly lovely cove.
 According to my recollection at the top of the hill, on the main road, there is, or used to be, a very nice restaurant which specializes in very tasty stuffed chicken cooked in wine.
 My daughter Corinna and I had eaten there back in 1993.

 After a swim, Turgut, Orhan, and I climbed up the very steep hill in search for this restaurant.
 Amazingly enough we found it.
-It is still very much in business and it is called Τέρψις (Terpsis - Delight) and it is very well known in the island.
+It was still very much in business and it is called Τέρψις (Terpsis - Delight) and it is very well known in the island.
 However, just as I remembered, in order to have their chicken specialty you must order it in advance.
 This we did.
 We ordered two chickens.

 Back on board New Life we washed, changed for the evening and drank ouzo.
 In the late evening Arzu, Turgut, Dilek, and I landed with the dinghy on the beach and started up the 20 minute hike to the restaurant.
 Orhan had decided to stay “home.”
 The stuffed chicken was as delicious as I remembered it.
 We ate and ate but it was impossible to finish both chickens.
 They kindly packed the left-overs in a plastic box.

 The evening was most pleasant with the full moon.
 We could not tear ourselves away from New Life’s deck and go to sleep.